ketpic/ketcindy/forWindows/ReadmeWinE.txt

-Install of KeTCindy(Win)       Modified : Mar.
-27th  2018
+Install of KeTCindy(Win)       Modified : Sep.
+7th  2018

   Rem) If you have installed softwares,
                 * Execute only the following 4).
                 * Rename the existing working folder if necessary before executing.
-                * For exisiting cdy files,
+                * For cdy files before 2017,
                       replace contents of  CindyScript/ketlib with that of scriptinitialization.txt

 0) Preparations